oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Platypus is a tool designed for efficient and accurate variant-detection
-# in high-throughput sequencing data.
+Platypus is a tool designed for efficient and accurate variant-detection# in high-throughput sequencing data.

-**URL**
+**More Information**

 https://vcru.wisc.edu/simonlab/bioinformatics/programs/install/platypus.htm